The64thGamer/cheeseepedia/old/locations_archive/Location Pages M-Z/pompano-beach-fl-2201-n-federal-hwy.md

 latitudeLongitude = ["26.25604812","-80.10370908"]
 +++

-***Pompano Beach, FL (2201 N Federal Hwy), Store #789*** is a *Chuck E. Cheese's* that opened on November 17, 2014 with a {{< wiki-link "Circles of Light" >}}, which is still open to this day.
+***Pompano Beach, FL (2201 N Federal Hwy), Store #789*** is a *Chuck E. Cheese's* that opened on November 17, 2014 with a [Circles of Light], which is still open to this day.
 This location received the 2.0 Remodel in February 2022, keeping the COL, being the only location to completely keep the stage (West Palm Beach got 2.0 in March 2022, but they removed the 32M Chuck E. Bot).

 ## History